 In offline delivery, the orders are processed and shipped by the store staff independently, and they don’t usually take measures to validate the address.
 On the contrary, delivery service integrations require a validated address for cost estimation.
 If the postcode-and-city combination is incorrect, the service provider will not find the destination.
 Hence, Magento will not show any available shipping methods.

 Using these options is quite easy.
 You only need to connect your webshop with your account.
 To learn more, please check the relevant user guide.

 All in all, it looks like Magento specialists have all the shipping bases covered.
 But why then users complain about scarce options, limited features, etc.?

 In fact, the platform provides basic functionality, but its realization for every store depends on a particular store owner’s needs, which may vary greatly.
-That’s why it makes sense to develop additional Magento modules to cover the issues owners can’t solve with native tools.
+For instance, you may need Magento 2 default count of the customer group functionality or set a minimum order amount for the customer group in Magento 2.
+That’s why it makes sense to develop additional modules to cover the issues owners can’t solve with native tools.